White paper

+White papers in business-to business marketing

+The most prolific publishers of white papers today are business-to-business companies.
+These white papers are long-form content that use selected facts and logical arguments to promote the offering(s) from the company sponsoring the report.
+The main goal is to persuade target readers in a certain vertical market or role to agree with the sponsor's conclusions and select their offering.
+In most companies, white papers are created by content marketing teams or the contractors they hire, based on online research and interviews with company executives.

-B2B (business-to-business) white papers are often used to generate sales leads, establish thought leadership, make a business case, grow email lists, grow audiences, increase sales, or inform and persuade readers.
-The audiences for a B2B white paper can include prospective customers, channel partners, journalists, analysts, investors, or any other stakeholders.
+Corporate white papers are often used to generate sales leads, establish thought leadership, make a business case, grow email lists, grow audiences, and build the sponsor's credibility.
+The audiences for a B2B white paper can include prospective customers, channel partners, journalists, analysts, bloggers, investors, or any other stakeholders.

-White papers are considered to be a form of content marketing or inbound marketing; in other words, sponsored content available on the web with or without registration, intended to raise the visibility of the sponsor in search engine results and build web traffic.
-Many B2B white papers argue that one particular technology, product, ideology, or methodology is superior to all others for solving a specific business problem.
-They may also present research findings, list a set of questions or tips about a certain business issue, or highlight a particular product or service from a vendor.
+White papers are considered a form of content marketing or inbound marketing; in other words, sponsored content available on the web with or without registration, intended to raise the visibility of the sponsor to search engines and build web traffic.
+A B2B white paper generally argues that one particular technology, product, ideology, or methodology is superior to all others for solving a specific business problem.

-There are, essentially, three main types of commercial white papers:
+There are essentially three main types of commercial white papers: